Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/README.md

 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/a934e86a-645e-4ffb-bd4b-22159d1cc155)

 In the next window that opens, near the left of it, select "Installation".
 Now, in the right pane of the window, select "New SQL Server standalone installation...".
 In the next window that pops up, select that you want to install the "Evaluation" edition, and click next.
-Continue to go through the setup propmpts.
+Continue to go through the setup prompts.
 When you arrive at this window:

 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/4ab4b3f3-cb59-4383-967f-f7129404c203)